-Joe Crede had the option to get an epidural injection, what is that?
+Baseball player Joe Crede was experiencing back pain and was considering treatment options.
 An epidural injection is the administration of medication that can cause both a loss of sensation (anesthesia) and a loss of pain (analgesia), by blocking the transmission of signals through nerves in or near the spinal cord.
 It is used to treat swelling, pain, and inflammation associated with neurological conditions that affect nerve roots, such as a herniated disc and radiculopathy (radiating pain).

 The injections themselves can be painful and produce uncertain results.
 Studies show that epidural injection may provide short-term pain relief for patients when conservative treatments have failed.
-Simply put, epidural injections do not produce long term results hence the patient has to keep getting them to reduce the symptoms they are having.
+Simply put, epidural injections do not produce long term results, hence, the patient has to repeat treatments to reduce the symptoms.
 Possible side effects of epidural shots can be increased pain, loss of sensation, infection, and nerve damage.
-Follow the link to learn more about the side effects of using epidural injections to treat pain.
+Visit our Epidural Steroid Injection page to learn more.

 Herniated Disc Surgery

 When it became clear the injury would not heal on its own, or that natural methods would be unsuccessful in correcting the problem, the choices Joe Crede faced were epidural shots or surgery.
 Prior to 2007, Crede had been able to manage the pain through at least four epidural treatments.
 However, in 2007, Crede determined that the temporary relief provided by the epidurals was not enough.
 At that point, he opted for the microdisectomy, but then unfortunately experienced a re-herniation of the same area.
 Thus, the microdisectomy had to be repeated again a year after the first surgery.